Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas: Results

 To understand these findings, we look more closely at differences in the role played by reciprocity in these different games.
 Because cooperation results from either TFT or AllC individuals cooperating with one another, TFT strategies can promote cooperation in two ways.
 First, TFT can directly promote cooperation by simply being a frequent strategy.
 Second, it can indirectly promote cooperation by catalysing the evolution of the unconditional AllC strategy.

 Figure~\ref{fig:adding_TFT_supp} examines which strategies foster cooperation in different games, and demonstrates that in the PD, cooperation primarily arises from the high frequency of TFT.
 In contrast, in the SH and SD games, cooperation is due to a mix of AllC and TFT strategies.
-When considering opportunity costs of checking the partner agent's actions, this distinction becomes even more pronounced, with nearly all cooperation in the SH game resulting from the higher frequency of AllC.
-This finding explains why opportunity costs have high impacts in the PD, where cooperation results directly from TFT individuals cooperating with each other.
+When considering costs of monitoring the partner's actions, this distinction becomes even more pronounced, with nearly all cooperation in the SH game resulting from the higher frequency of AllC.
+This finding explains why a monitoring cost has a strong impact in the PD, where cooperation results directly from TFT individuals cooperating with each other.
 But there is less impact in the SH, where cooperation results from AllC players that are immune to these costs since their behaviour is unconditional on their partner's actions.
-Now that we have established how TFT fares across different social dilemmas, and how a cost of checking partner's action affects this, we now conduct the same analysis for trust-based strategies.
+Now that we have established how TFT fares across different social dilemmas, and how a cost of monitoring a partner's actions affects this, we conduct the same analysis for trust-based strategies.